Skip to main content

 An Employer’s Responsibility

 Employers, including those in the entertainment industry, like film companies and movie sets, bear essential responsibilities regarding the safety and well-being of their employees.
-Assuming that Dana White is considered the employer of Conor McGregor and the production team, he, too, would share in the legal responsibility if Conor or Chandler gets frostbite, hyperthermia, or hypothermia.
+Assuming that Dana White is considered the employer of Conor McGregor and the production team, he, too, would share in the legal responsibility if Conor or Chandler gets Frostbite, hyperthermia, or hypothermia.
 No one expected anyone to lose a penis, testicle, or toe, for example.
 Employers can be held vicariously liable for anything under their custody, direction, or control.

 This responsibility includes:

-2. Educating on Frostbite Symptoms: Employees should be informed about recognizing the early symptoms of frostbite to avoid an amputation injury.
+2. Educating on Frostbite Symptoms: Employees should be informed about recognizing the early symptoms of Frostbite to avoid an amputation injury.

 3. Preventive Measures: Employers should also educate employees about preventative measures to reduce the risk of cold-related injuries.
 This could include advice on staying warm, proper clothing, and other safety practices.